Geo1088/Microservices/README.md

 Generates a Discord badge in SVG format via [shields.io](http://shields.io), which can be customized with an online user count and an invite link.

+Note: This documentation refers to Discord servers as their internal name of "guild".

 ### Parameters

 Parameter | Description | Default